dwightjack/yuzu/docs/packages/yuzu/README.md

 ### Multiple Dynamic Children

-In some scenarios you may need to manage a variable number of child components (like in a list of items).
-To account for that scenario, instead of an array of mount functions you can pass a function returning an array:
+There are scenarios where you may need to manage a variable number of child components (like in a list of items).
+To account for that, instead of an array of mount functions you can pass a function returning an array:

 ```js
 import { Component, mount } from 'yuzu';